Reconstructive Foot & Ankle Surgery

 After your surgery, you will be advised to take precautions in order to assure that your foot or ankle heals properly.
 You will need plenty of rest and icing will help to minimize swelling.
 Your podiatrist may also require that you wear orthopedic or surgical shoes.
 Crutches and casts or bandages may also be utilized to help you heal properly.
 Also, never put weight on a foot that isn’t completely healed!
 Following your specific after-care plan will ensure a full recovery from reconstructive surgery.

 Have you tried everything to get rid of your foot or ankle pain?
 Do you believe reconstructive foot or ankle surgery could help?
-Give one of Aadvanced Foot Care Associate’s New York offices a call, or schedule an appointment online.
+Contact one of Aadvanced Foot Care Associate’s New York offices.
 You deserve to walk through life pain-free!
+Use our website or call one of our office locations: for Rego Park, call (718) 896-4433; for Plainview, call (516) 822-9595; or for Flushing, call (718) 969-2266.